Cracked Tiles Give Way to a Crisp, Classic Bathroom Redo

 To restore a bright, clean, and classic feel to the space, Diane turned to white subway tiles, an all-time Sweeten favorite for a crisp and easy-to-clean finish.
 As Sean’s team gutted the bath and cleared out layers of old tiles, Diane discovered an extra bonus; the work revealed two additional inches in the width and height of the room – a big win in a small bath!

 Diane set out to find a taller sink and toilet, a cast iron tub for soaking, and a grab bar for the shower/tub.
 Diane selected a Toto sink and toilet; the toilet’s design conceals all of the pipe work and extends to the floor with a seamless surface that makes it extra easy to keep clean.
 The new sink provides a full six inches of counter surface area behind the Toto faucet, putting daily items well within reach.
 Diane looked far and wide for a tub with relatively petite dimensions and found a gorgeous Porcher tub that fit the bill.
 Sean’s team customized the tub installation with tile work and a bench.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 With such a sleek and classic finish, it’s hard to picture the major showstopper that Sean’s team expertly handled in the middle of the project.
 Because Diane had done so much prep work with her co-op board and already had all of the materials on site, Sean was ready to knock out the work in less than two weeks.
 A few days in, Sean discovered that the building’s stack of galvanized steel pipes behind the bathroom wall was corroded and rotting.
 Sean and team jumped in to manage the unexpected issue with Diane and the building’s management and got the project back on track in three days.